carbon-language/carbon-lang/docs/design/pattern-matching.md

 - Carbon's `match` statement, replacing C++'s `switch`.
 - May use a pattern on the left side of a variable initialization, to destructure a tuple value on the right.
-- To define function arguments, and support function overloading.
+- To define function parameters, and support function overloading.

 ### Pattern match control flow